Chibuike-Ile/E_Commerce_RFM---Bracket-Analysis-using-SQL/README.md

 ### Findings & Recommendations:

-Smartphones are frequently purchased with it's charing cables.
+Smartphones are frequently purchased with it's charging cables.

-- The company should offer pre-package bundles (eg smartphones + it's charging cable) at a slightly discount price.
+- The company should offer pre-package bundles (e.g. smartphones + it's charging cable) at a slightly discount price.
 - They should use product B as an additional purchase recommendation when product A is added to the cart.
 - These insights will help them in stocking physical shops, frequently paired products should be stocked together.
 - Email campaigns could be created that recommend accessories companion products.